Scoppio/megamek/megamek/README.md

 ## CONNECTING

-MegaMek is a network game.
+MegaMek is a network twGame.
 One player hosts a game and the rest of the players connect.
 The connecting players can connect from anywhere with a TCP/IP connection to the host, including the same computer (see hot seat, below.)

-To host a game, press the "Host a New Game..." button in the main menu.
+To host a games, press the "Host a New Game..." button in the main menu.
 Fill in your name and click "Okay".
 The password field allows you to specify a password for certain server commands (Type /help in the chat line to get a list of server commands.)
 If you don't specify a password, anybody is allowed to reset the server or kick players, so be careful.

-Once the lobby screen comes up, other players can connect and the game can begin.
+Once the lobby screen comes up, other players can connect and the TWGame can begin.
 The other players will need to know the IP address of the host computer.
 There are several ways to determine your IP address.
 If you are on Windows 9x/ME, you can use the Run command on the start menu and enter `winipcfg`.
 On Windows 2000/NT/XP/Vista/7/8/10, you will need to open a